open-goal/jak-project/doc/goal_doc.md

 3. Compiler features, which are things that are built-in to the compiler but don't have explicit names.
 Like calling functions or the rules for how names are scoped.
 4. Built-in types

-Each "feature" of the compile will explain its syntax, a guess at how often it's used, an example or two in OpenGOAL, and an example or two in MIPS GOAL.
-There will also be details on the order of evaluation.
+Each feature will have a description, explanation of the syntax, a guess at how often it's used, an example or two in OpenGOAL, and an example or two in MIPS GOAL.
+There will also be details on the order of evaluation that is useful for the decompiler but can mostly be ignored for normal programming in OpenGAL.

 The syntax description uses these rules:
 - Something `[in-brackets]` is optional and can be left out.
 - Something like `[:type type-name]` means there is an optional named argument.
-To use it, you must put `:type type-name`, replacing `type-name` with what you want.
+It can be used like `:type type-name`, replacing `type-name` with what you want, or left out entirely.
 - When there are multiple choices, they are separated by `|`.
 Example: `#t|#f` is either `#t` or `#f`.
 - A `...` means more of the thing before can be included.
 Example `(f arg...)` can have multiple arguments.

 When talking about ordering things, GOAL code fragments can be `compile`d and `flush`ed as two separate things.
 For the most part, everything is done during compilation, like calling functions.
 But consider `(set! (-> my-object value) x)`.
 We don't actually want the value of `(-> my-object value)`, we want to set its value.
-The `compile` stage gets us a settable thing (if possible), and the `flush` stage gets us a value we can actually use.
+The `compile` stage gets us description of how to read/write a thing (if possible), and the `flush` stage gets us an actual value in a register.
+This can basically be ignored outside of the decompiler.

 # Compiler Forms